narenkhatwani/narenkhatwani-resume/content/authors/admin/_index.md

 superuser: true

 # Role/position/tagline
-role: Graduate Student and Researcher
+role: Ph.D Student and Researcher

 # Organizations/Affiliations to show in About widget
 organizations: